bjornum/cnipeg/README.md

   - Note: ```projectTemplate``` might be in use untill project are gone through.

+  - Make sure to also change it within package.json and such (see tab if worked.)

 ## Reminder
   - Install all used dependencies within the project. ```npm install```
   - Change project name within package.json